PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 05:20:31
+Last updated: 2024-04-07 05:22:20
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: Morty: "I have English homework."
+Rick: "You're still learning English?
+It's the language you speak.
+How dumb are you?" - Rick Sanchez